Lubaczów County

 Lubaczów County (powiat lubaczowski) is a unit of territorial administration and local government (powiat) in Subcarpathian Voivodeship, south-eastern Poland, on the border with Ukraine.
 It came into being on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat and largest town is Lubaczów, which lies 81 km east of the regional capital Rzeszów.
 The county contains three other towns: Oleszyce, 7 km west of Lubaczów, Narol, 26 km north-east of Lubaczów, and Cieszanów, 12 km north of Lubaczów.

 The county covers an area of 1308.37 km2.
 As of 2019 its total population is 55,438, out of which the population of Lubaczów is 12,018, that of Oleszyce is 2,974, that of Narol is 2,071, that of Cieszanów is 1,913, and the rural population is 36,462.

 Neighbouring counties

-Lubaczów County is bordered by Jarosław County and Przeworsk County to the west, Biłgoraj County to the north, and Tomaszów Lubelski County to the north-east.
+Lubaczów County is bordered by Jarosław County and Przeworsk County to the west, Biłgoraj County to the north, and Tomaszów County to the north-east.
 It also borders Ukraine to the east.